Tyde/rust_ltspice_parser/README.md

 ```

 ##License
-This Project uses the MIT Licence
+This Project uses the MIT License